1996–1997 Bulgarian protests

-The 1996–1997 Bulgarian protests, or the Bulgarian winter was a wave of violent demonstrations and strikes nationwide in Bulgaria for a month from December 1996 to January 1997, fuelled by devaluation of the economic and economic turmoil.
+The 1996–1997 Bulgarian protests or the Videnov winter, also known as the Bulgarian winter or the January events was a wave of violent demonstrations and strikes nationwide in Bulgaria for a month from December 1996 to January 1997, fuelled by devaluation and economic turmoil, which saw inflation rise to 300%.
 Countrywide and weekly demonstrations continued demanding the resignation of the BSP government of Zhan Videnov.
 Nationwide strikes escalated into violence as protesters even stormed government buildings.
 On 21 January, Zhan Videnov resigned despite further social unrest and widespread protests throughout Sofia and long acts of protest nationwide.